brice-t/jPhpsass/README.md

 Config
 ======

-You can configure phpsass's behviour regarding compilation:
+You can configure jphpsass's behviour regarding compilation:

     [jResponseHtml]
     ;...
     ; always|onchange|once
-    phpsass_compile=always
+    CSSprepro_phpsass_compile=always

-If phpsass\_compile's value is not valid or empty, its default value is onchange.
+If CSSprepro\_phpsass\_compile's value is not valid or empty, its default value is onchange.

 * always : compile Sass file on all requests
 * onchange : compile Sass file only if it has changed